KristineK/func/userStory/US05-P1- Shopping cart.md

 Automated: no

 ### Scenario US05-T06: Items out of stock
-Find item out of stock
+Add item out of stock to card (e.g. http://demoshop24.com/index.php?route=product/product&product_id=49&search=Space+Tab+10.1)
+Open cart
 Items out of stock are marked specially marked
 Automated: no

 #Bugs
 ### Bug US05-B01: On homepage only first 2 links work
-*Steps:* Execute scenario 1 for 3rd and 4th element
+*Steps:* Execute scenario US05-T01 for 3rd and 4th element
 *Actual:* Product page for 3rd and 4th item is displayed *Expected:* Product is added to the card